Ben’s Blog | News From Ben’s Bus

 As a responsible company who’s always cared about climate change, we’ve found a way for our monetary contributions to make a real difference.
 We’ll be donating a large sum at the end of the season to SolarAid.

-Shared transfers are already the most environmentally friendly way to get to your ski resort.
+Reducing carbon emissions with the help of Solar Aid Shared transfers are already the most environmentally friendly way to get to your ski resort.
 Since you’ll be on a large vehicle with lots of other passengers, you’ll all be sharing your carbon emissions.
-However, we’ve gone a step further and will now, at the end of the season, calculate our total carbon emissions.
+However, we’ve gone a step further and will now, at the end of each season, calculate our total carbon emissions.
 We’ll then convert that to money and donate it to the award-winning SolarAid.
 Their initiatives in Africa not only reduce CO2, but make a real difference to people’s lives.

 REDUCE YOUR CARBON FOOTPRINT EVEN FURTHER